MatteuSan/himig/specs/api/composition/color.md

 | $intent    | `string`         | The intention of the color application.
 Choose between `create` and `bind`. |

 ## Fill Mixin
-The fill mixin lets you apply background color to an element while creating an API around it that follows the Gaia spec.
+The fill mixin lets you apply background color to an element while creating an API around it that follows the Himig spec.

 ```scss
 @use 'node_modules/@matteusan/himig';